mstksg/inCode/copy/entries/backprop-intro.md

 [neural-backprop-lhs]: https://github.com/mstksg/backprop/blob/master/samples/extensible-neural.lhs

-Really, though, the goal of backprop is to allow you to automatically differentiate things you have *already* written.
+Really, though, the goal of backprop is to allow you to automatically differentiate and optimize things you have *already* written (or plan to write, if only you had the ability to optimize them).
 Over the next few weeks I'll be lifting operations from other libraries in the ecosystem.
 Let me know if there are any that you might want me to look at first!
 Be also on the lookout for some other posts I'll be writing on applying *backprop* to optimize things other than neural networks.

 If you have any questions, feel free to leave a comment.
 You can also give me